Deep Contrastive Multiview Network Embedding: Introduction

 \section{Introduction}

-Real-world networks often consist of various types of relations, which are known as multi-view networks.
-Take academic networks as an example.
-In the author graph view, two papers are linked if they have joint authors.
-Likewise, in the citation view, two papers are linked if they cite each other.
-Multi-view network embedding aims at projecting nodes in the network to low-dimensional vectors, while preserving their multiple relations and attribute information \cite{chu2019cross,zhang2018scalable,qu2017attention,Park:2020jj}.
-Since the acquisition of label information is expensive in real world, how to obtain high-quality node embedding without supervision for multi-view network has attracted extensive attention in the community.
+Real-world networks often consist of various types of relations, which are known as multiview networks or multiplex networks.
+Take academic networks as an example: Two nodes denoting papers are connected if they have common authors or they cite each other.
+Multiview network embedding aims at projecting nodes in the network to low-dimensional vectors, while preserving their multiple relations and attribute information \cite{chu2019cross,zhang2018scalable,qu2017attention,Park:2020jj}.
+Since it is usually labor-extensive to manually collect high-quality labels, obtaining informative embeddings without supervision for multiview networks has attracted a lot of attention in the community.

-Recently, a series of self-supervised methods have been proposed for multi-view network embedding.
-Some methods, such as CMNA \cite{chu2019cross}, MNE \cite{zhang2018scalable}, and MVE \cite{qu2017attention} mainly focus on the compression of multiple graph views but ignore node attributes.
-To capture the attributes and structure information together, some others \cite{cen2019representation,ma2018multi} combine graph neural networks and relational reconstruction tasks for self-supervised learning.
+So far, a series of self-supervised methods have been proposed for multiview network embedding.
+Some early approaches \cite{chu2019cross,zhang2018scalable,qu2017attention} mainly focus on the compression of multiple graph views but ignore node attributes.
+To capture the attribute and structure information together, some others \cite{cen2019representation,ma2018multi} combine graph neural networks and relational reconstruction tasks for self-supervised learning.
 However, most of these methods over-emphasize the network proximity, thus limiting the expressiveness of learned embeddings \cite{qiu2018network,ribeiro2017struc2vec,velivckovic2018deep}.
-To improve the generalization ability, inspired by visual representation learning \cite{hjelm2018learning}, some contrastive learning-based methods \cite{Velickovic:2019tu,Park:2020jj} adopt the mutual information maximization paradigm to the multi-view network.
-For example, DMGI \cite{Park:2020jj} maximizes the mutual information between node embedding and global summary embedding within different graph views and achieves the state-of-the-art performance.

-Although these contrastive learning methods have achieved compelling performance on multi-view network embedding, we argue that they still have two deficiencies.
-On the one hand, their contrastive strategies mostly rely on graph-level embedding for each view.
-However, high-quality graph embedding requires an efficient injective graph readout function, which is difficult to design or optimize in practice \cite{peng2020graph}.
-On the other hand, their contrastive methods do not explicitly leverage the relationships between different graph views, such as complementary information.
-To deal with these challenges, we consider using node-to-node contrastive learning instead of the node-to-graph one, which could eliminate the process of graph embedding.
-Furthermore, we establish two contrastive objectives to promote multi-view information fusion and maintain the complementary information between different graph views.
+Inspired by visual representation learning \cite{hjelm2018learning}, recent studies attempt to introduce contrastive learning into multiview networks \cite{Park:2020jj,jing2021hdmi} and have achieved compelling performance.